cogent3/cogent3/doc/examples/relative_rate.rst

     >>> lf = sm.makeLikelihoodFunction(t, digits=2, space=3)

 Set the local clock for humans & Howler Monkey.
-This method is just a special interface to the more general ``setParamRules`` method.
+This method is just a special interface to the more general ``set_param_rules`` method.

 .. doctest::